fsjunior/python-flask-restful-mongodb-template/README.md

 *Documentação também disponível em [português](README.pt.md) 🇧🇷.*

 A simple and powerful 🐍+flask RESTful template/seed with MongoDB.
-Feel free to clone this repository and use this code as you wish.

 **Warning**: this project is not finished yet and some important features may still be missing.
 Please see the [Roadmap](#roadmap) for more details.

 ## What this template/seed have